 Income Sprinkling and Tax on Split Income

-When corporation’s dividends are issued to family members of the shareholders to shift the income from the individual with the higher marginal tax rate to the individual(s) with the lower marginal tax rate, Tax on Split Income (TOSI) is also applicable with some exceptions available.
+When a corporation’s dividends are issued to family members of the shareholders to shift the income from the individual with the higher marginal tax rate to the individual(s) with the lower marginal tax rate, Tax on Split Income (TOSI) is also applicable with some exceptions available.
 Read more about TOSI rules here.

 TOSI rules are very complex and you should always consult a professional corporate accountant or certified individual tax preparation professional.